childeqi/RTVE/Description_of_Sprint.md

 #####
 #####
 #####Team communication:
-As what we did for last sprint, we still use online group chat as the most frequent way to communicate.
-We also had face-to-face meeting once at the beginning of this sprint to discuss about the user stories and their orders, and make sure that everyone knows what they need to do.
-After we got our basic direction and legible goal, working separately is more convenient for us.
-Every time when we had some processes, we would talk about that in our group chat.
+This time, we didn’t have a chance to meet together.
+Our group members were kind of busy and it’s hard to find a good meeting time for everyone.
+So, we met separately to talk about what we need to do in the beginning of this sprint.
+Then, we worked independently and reported in the online group chat as what we did in other sprints.

 #####
 #####
 #####Challenges of coding:
-Our developers are still getting familiar with Android.
-So, during the process of developing, there were plenty of things waiting for them.
-One big problem we got is: when we were trying to make saving the configurations work, how to use the XML library became a challenge.
-We were also having some problem with the hardware acceleration for the Android emulator and running anything is slow.
+After we got the feedback from the customer in the end of last sprint, we found that there were a lot of changes needed to be done in this time.
+The biggest change, also the most important one, the interface.
+From the picture the customer draw for us, we need some camera icon.
+These icons are more than simple pictures that only make the interface looks cuter; they are also showing the states of the cameras.
+Different colors of the borders and the filled parts represent distinct states.
+For example, when the border is white, the camera is not recording, the red border means it’s recording, and the yellow one means that a 30min-limited camera is almost out of time.
+The interface is not the only thing we need to change.
+From the details the customer offered, we also made some changes in our user stories.

 #####
 #####
-#####Solutions:
-Time is almighty.
-It takes time to get familiar with Android and its libraries.
-It takes time to figure out the way to solve the real-time problem.
-It takes time to make everything working without bugs.
-It takes time.
-Also, the communication between the two developers helps a lot; they were sharing their experience and helping with each other.
+#####Problems and Solutions:
+This time, one accident happened: one of our developers, his Android Studio was freezing every time while rendering.
+That made us upset and really slowed our process down.
+Although he figured out why it’s freezing, we already lost a lot of time and we couldn’t finish all the user stories we planned in the beginning of this sprint.

 #####
 #####
 #####User Stories Changing:
 ######New user stories:
-		1. As a cameraman, I want to be able to save my configurations.
+1. As a cameraman, I want each camera icon to be laid out as shown in "RT Video Editor Program Mockup.jpg" so that I have a familiar and easy-to-use interface.
-		2. As a cameraman, I want to be able to load my configurations.
+2. As a cameraman, I want to be able to have multiple cameras recording at once so that the app reflects the state of the cameras in real life.
-		3. As a cameraman, I want to be able choose to load a configuration or create a new one.
+3. As a cameraman, I want to be able to mark a camera as 30 minute time-limited so that I can see how much more time I have before the camera runs out of space.
-		4. As a cameraman, I want each of my cameras is given an actual camera shaped icon, which make them easy to be identified.
-		5. As a cameraman, I want my camera icons can be moved so that I can place them anywhere I want.
+4. As a cameraman, I want to be able to drag and drop camera icons so that I can place them anywhere I want.
-		6. As a cameraman, I want to be able to add a stage with a stage icon.
+5. As a cameraman, I want there to be a stage icon so that I can use it as a reference for the position of the cameras.
-		7. As a cameraman, I want the stage icon to be movable so that the stage and the cameras correspond with the real-life recording environment.
+6. As a cameraman, I want the button that allows the current recording session to finish to require a double click so that I do not accidentally end the recording session.
-		8. As a video editor, I want the XML that is output by the app to be loadable by Adobe Premiere so that I never need to look at raw XML.
+7. As a video editor, I want the XML that is output by the app to be loadable by Adobe Premiere so that I never need to look at raw XML.
-		9. As a video editor, I want the XML file that is output to be easily transferable from the phone/tablet to my computer so that I can access it easily when it is time to use it.
+8. As a video editor, I want the XML file that is output to be easily transferable from the phone/tablet to my computer so that I can access it easily when it is time to use it.
-		10. As a cameraman, I want to be able to add notes to each camera while filming, so I can use this information later when editing the video.
+9. As a cameraman, I want to be able to delete cameras so that I can remove cameras created by mistake.
-		11. As a cameraman, I want to be able have the area in sight of the camera reflect its setting so that I can easily identify when a camera should have a subject in view.
+10. As a cameraman, I want to be able to delete saved configurations so that I can prevent an accumulation of configurations that are no longer needed.

 #####
 #####
 #####Interactions with customer:
-After we got our basic GUI done, we sent the link to the customer.
-The customer doesn’t really know how to use Github, so, we also sent him the screenshots, which are showing all the functions we have.
-Before we really showing him these, everything was above the clouds and seemed very nice for both of our sides.
-But now, both of us have a clearer picture about what the product should be.
-The customer changed some requirements and also added some.
-And we think that we may have a huge change about our user stories in next sprint.
+While working with the camera icons and trying to figure the functions, we told him about what confused us.
+After the communication, the picture of what the application should look like become clear.
+In addition, the customer likes the new interface we have now and we are happy about that.